bparanj/crystal/programming/javascript/nuxt/protected-pages.md

    - Implement logic to handle token expiry.
 This could involve prompting the user to re-authenticate or automatically renewing the token, if applicable.

 6. **Secure Token Transmission**:
-   - Ensure that the transmission of tokens between your frontend and backend is secure, typically by using HTTPS to prevent token theft.
+   - Ensure that the transmission of tokens between your frontend and backend is secure,  by using HTTPS to prevent token theft.

 7. **SSR Considerations**:
    - If your Nuxt app uses Server-Side Rendering (SSR), ensure that the authentication state is correctly managed between the client and server.
 You might need to use `nuxtServerInit` in your Vuex store to manage the auth state when the application is rendered on the server.